MikoSCI/Olympics-Data-Scraper/README.md

 # Olympics Data Scraper

 This project is a Python script designed to scrape data from [Olympedia](https://www.olympedia.org/) for various Olympic editions.
-It extracts results from specified Olympic events, organizes them into structured Excel files, and downloads them automatically.
-The script is optimized for use in Google Colab and supports concurrent file downloads to improve efficiency.
+The script retrieves a list of disciplines for each Olympic edition and then collects detailed data about athletes and their results for each discipline.
+The extracted data is organized into structured Excel files, with each file containing results for a specific Olympic edition.

 ## Features
 - Scrapes Olympic event results from multiple editions listed in `BASE_URLS`.
-- Extracts discipline and result data using BeautifulSoup.
+- Fetches a list of disciplines for each Olympic edition.
+- Collects athlete data and results for each discipline, including rankings and event details.
-- Saves results as Excel files with separate sheets for each event and a summary sheet with links.
+- Saves results as Excel files with separate sheets for each event and a summary sheet with event links.
-- Supports concurrent file downloads without waiting for the entire scraping process to complete.
-- Includes progress bars using `tqdm` for better user experience.
+- Uses progress bars (tqdm) for a user-friendly experience.
 - Handles errors gracefully with detailed logging.
+- Respects Olympedia’s robots.txt with a configurable crawl-delay (default: 10 seconds for edition pages).

 ## Prerequisites
 - Python 3.6 or higher